jonas089/L2-sequencer-utils/readme.md

 }
 ```

 For each node the mean of the timestamps in the commitments is calculated.
 The result will be used to determine which node's block will be accepted and added to the chain for the current round / height.
-The mean timestamp for a nodes block will be denoted as bT.
+The mean timestamp for a nodes block will be denoted as `bT`.

 # zk randomness
 The zk random number generator will take as public input the nonce and the public key of the node that is generating a value.
 The private input will be some random seed chosen by the node.
 The output will be a pseudorandom value.

-All nodes will commit a random value that is important for the consensus, denoted as cR, to a vector, after all bT were calculated.
+All nodes that want to participate in consensus will commit a random value that is important for the consensus, denoted as `cR`, to a vector, after all `bT` were calculated.

-The result will be a Vec<cR>, where cR is a zk verifiable random number that was generated with the public key of the node and the current nonce as public input.
+The result will be a `Vec<cR>`, where `cR` is a zk verifiable random number that was generated with the public key of the node and the current nonce as public input.

 Zk-randomness circuit abstract: